A Solvent That Works Wonders

 by Steve VandeWater

-*Please note that the fix described in this article pertains only to solvent based acrylic sealers.
-It does not necessarily work with water based acrylic sealers.
+*Please note that the fix described in this article pertains only to some solvent based acrylic sealers.
+It does not work with water based acrylic sealers.

 Acrylic concrete sealer is something that almost all decorative concrete contractors and their customers have dealt with.
 Because it is very economical and easy to apply, it is used to coat most stamped concrete.
 The trouble with acrylic sealer is that it’s not very durable.
 It weathers and wears off rather quickly, lasting only about two years.
 In addition, it is prone to dulling, hazing, and whitening, (also referred to as “blushing”).